Sign-Switching Dark Energy: Smooth Transitions with Recent DESI DR2 Observations: Observational Data and Methodology

 \subsection{Information criteria}

 We perform a statistical analysis to assess the performance of each sign-switching model relative to $\Lambda$CDM in fitting the observational data.
 To this end, we adopt an information-theoretic framework and focus on two of the most commonly used model-selection criteria in cosmology: the Akaike Information Criterion (AIC) \cite{Akaike:1974vps} and the Bayesian Information Criterion (BIC) \cite{Schwarz:1978tpv}.
 These statistics are straightforward to apply, as they depend only on the maximum likelihood attained by a given model, rather than on the full likelihood over the parameter space.
+We determine the best-fit parameters by maximising the likelihood using the minimizer implementation in Cobaya.
+In our analysis, we adopt the default BOBYQA algorithm \cite{cartis2018improvingflexibilityrobustnessmodelbased,Cartis_2021,Powell:2009NA06}, a derivative-free optimizer that is particularly well-suited for cosmological parameter estimation problems.
+Compared to standard gradient-based methods, BOBYQA generally exhibits improved robustness and efficiency when exploring complex likelihood surfaces with non-trivial parameter degeneracies.
+The resulting maximum-likelihood estimates are then used to compute information criteria for model comparison.
 This simplification, however, comes at the cost of relying on several underlying assumptions—most notably that the posterior distribution is Gaussian or approximately Gaussian—which may not hold accurately in practical applications \cite{Liddle:2007fy}.

 The AIC is defined in the following way

 where $\mathcal{L}_{\rm max}$ is the maximum likelihood achieved by the model given the data and $\kappa$ the number of parameters of the model.
 This statistic provides a means of balancing goodness of fit against model complexity.
 The AIC is derived through an approximate minimisation of the Kullback--Leibler information entropy, which quantifies the discrepancy between the true data-generating distribution and that predicted by the model.
 For a detailed statistical justification, see \cite{2002}.
 Nevertheless, when dealing with small data samples, it is more appropriate to employ the corrected Akaike Information Criterion, AIC$_{\mathrm c}$ \cite{Sugiura:1978vps}